 A hundred years might seem like a very long time ago, but it isn’t really.
 Your great-great grandparents were around then, and they would have lived through, and maybe even taken part in, this terrible conflict.

-Lots of history books have been written on exactly this subject.
+Lots of history books have been written on World War 1 facts and why it started.
 But it all boils down to the fact that Europe had split into two large families of countries.
 The Allies — the British Empire, France, Belgium, Russia and later, the USA — were in one family.
 And the Central Powers of Germany, Austria, Hungary, Bulgaria and Turkey were in the other.
 On 4 August 1914, Germany invaded Belgium, and so, standing by its promise to stick up for Belgium, Britain declared war on Germany.
 The world was at war…

 When the First World War began that summer, most people thought it would be over by Christmas.
 Many believed that Britain was so powerful it could win very quickly.
 In fact, the First World War lasted four terrible years, not four months.

 Life in the trenches in World War 1